Rosalind Gefre: Massage therapy

-Gefre has compared her ministry to the story of Jesus cleansing a leper, and stated that she knows Jesus is standing next to her as she performs the massages.
+She compared her ministry to the story of Jesus cleansing a leper, and stated that she knew Jesus was standing next to her as she performed the massages.
 She has said "We are a society that is God-hungry and skin-hungry.
 In the context of massage, to some extent you can do both."
 By 1988, Gefre operated three massage centers and a massage school in the Twin Cities area.
 She operated massage clinics in Minneapolis, Edina, Saint Paul, and White Bear Lake, and ran massage schools in West Saint Paul and Fargo, North Dakota.
-At one point she had five schools and seven clinics, though the Great Recession caused many to close.
-She is no longer affiliated with the remaining clinics that use her name, which they do with permission.
+At one point, she had five schools and seven clinics, though the Great Recession caused many to close.
+She was no longer affiliated with the remaining clinics that use her name, which they do with permission.

 In 1993, Gefre began to offer massages at the baseball games of the newly-formed minor league St. Paul Saints team.
 While for the first several years business was slow because of the social stigma around massages, lines eventually began to lengthen and Gefre became a popular source for massages, prayers, and hugs.
 Her popularity became such that the Minnesota Timberwolves have also had her perform massages at the Target Center.
 By 2006, it was estimated that Gefre had given 7,000 massages at Saints games.
 On June 8, 2006, and August 10, 2024, the Saints conducted Sister Roz bobblehead giveaways.
-Despite attending Saints games for over two decades, Gefre knows only very little about the game of baseball.
+Despite attending Saints games for over two decades, Gefre knew very little about the game of baseball.
 In 2015, at the age of 84, Gefre went skydiving to raise money for the Aging But Dangerous charity.
 She is briefly featured in the Netflix documentary The Saint of Second Chances about Saints president Mike Veeck.

+Death

+Gefre died on June 15, 2026, at the age of 96.